bobfoster/peggen/README.md

 Wouldn't it be nice if
 there were a way to write grammars without fussing over whitespace?

-There is, using BNF-like rule definitions.
+There is, using `::=` rule definitions.
 The following is equivalent to the two preceding grammars:

     gram ~     = WS add !.